ludericv/information-market/README.md

 ```

 ## Running Multiple Experiments
-To conduct multiple experiments with different configurations, one can specify multiple configuration file paths as arguments when running the `info_market.py` script.
+To conduct multiple experiments with different configurations, one can specify multiple configuration file paths as arguments when running the `info_market.py` script, interposing a space between the selected files.
 Example:
 ```bash
 cd path/to/src
 python info_market.py path/to/config1.json path/to/config2.json path/to/config99.json